login

-Mr. Magorium’s Wonder Emporium is rated G:
+Mr. Magorium’s Wonder Emporium Parent Guide

 Sandwiched between steel and concrete office towers is an ornate, enchanted little shop known as Mr. Magorium's Wonder Emporium.
 Inside, the store is literally alive with magical toys and mysterious rooms full of trains, bouncing balls and other interactive playthings.

 But after living nearly 243 years, Mr. Magorium is ready to move to the next dimension.
 He plans to bequeath the shop to his young manager, Molly Mahoney (Natalie Portman).
-The promising pianist has worked in the store for years but suffers from a seemingly unconquerable distrust of her own talents.
+The promising pianist has worked in the store for years but suffers from a seemingly inconquerable distrust of her own talents.
 Overwhelmed by the generous offer and insecure about her abilities to generate the lively atmosphere of the store, she anxiously frets about a future without her peculiar mentor.

 Before going, however, Mr. Magorium hires an accountant to put in order centuries of receipts and sort out his affairs.
 Armed with a briefcase, Henry Weston (Jason Bateman) arrives at the storefront on a busy afternoon without an ounce of humor in his bones.
 He is even more somber when he finds the stacks and stacks of paperwork packed in the backroom office.
 Hunkering down to root through the dusty old papers, he's unresponsive to Molly's jokes and is oblivious to the enchantment happening all around him.